-Sometimes an obstruction resolves without further treatment, especially if caused by scarring or adhesions.
+Sometimes an obstruction resolves without further treatment, especially if it is caused by scarring or adhesions.
 Occasionally, an endoscope Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more (a flexible viewing tube), which is inserted through the anus, or a barium enema, which inflates the large intestine, may be used to treat some disorders, such as a twisted intestinal segment in the lower part of the large intestine.
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more (a flexible viewing tube), which is inserted through the anus, or a barium enema Barium enema X-rays often are used to evaluate digestive problems.
+Standard x-rays ( plain x-rays) can show some blockages or paralysis of the digestive tract, or abnormal air patterns in the abdominal cavity... read more , which inflates the large intestine, may be used to treat some disorders, such as a twisted intestinal segment in the lower part of the large intestine.
 Most often, however, surgery is done as soon as possible if doctors are concerned about strangulation.

 The cause of the obstruction and the appearance of the intestine determine whether the surgeon can relieve the blockage without removing a segment of the intestine.
 Sometimes adhesions can be cut to release the trapped segment of intestine, but they may re-form and obstruction may recur.
 In some cases, an ileostomy (a procedure where a cut-off end of the small intestine is permanently attached to a surgical opening in the abdominal wall) or colostomy (a surgically created opening between the large intestine and the abdominal wall—see figure Understanding Colostomy Understanding Colostomy ) is required to relieve an obstruction.